 Course assessment is carried out through a variety of methods, including essays, projects, presentations and final exams.

-In order for learners to progress on to an undergraduate degree at a British university, it is essential that you have achieved a minimum of a grade C in maths and English (and Science if you wish to train as a primary school Teacher).
-Learners intending to study Science based subjects, or Midwifery, will need a B in Science to meet university requirements.
+In order for learners to progress on to an undergraduate degree at a British university, it is essential that you have achieved a Level 2 in English and maths of a grade C in maths and English (and Science if you wish to train as a primary school Teacher).
+Learners intending to study Science based subjects, or Midwifery, will need a B (or equivalent) in Science to meet university requirements.

 For more advice on course fees and funding, please contact our Customer Enquiries and Admissions Team on 01536 413123.